Introduction | Chain of Command | Relationships | Responsibilities | Participant Information | Eligibility & Disciplinary I Conclusion

 For many athletic events students must be dismissed from school before normal dismissal times.
 Early dismissal from classes for athletic reasons does not release student athletes from class-work responsibilities.
 Each athlete must make arrangements for getting assignments, taking missed quizzes or tests, or handing in homework.
 Athletes will have 15 minutes from dismissal time until bus departure time.

-Lateness / Absenteeism
+D. Lateness / Absenteeism:

 Students who are absent from school on the day of an activity may not participate in school activities, contests, or practices on that day unless the reason for this absence is a funeral, court, or similar phenomena.
-A note from the student’s parent/guardian must be presented to the Athletic Director explaining the reasons for the absence.
+A note from the student’s parent/guardian must be presented to the Principal explaining the reasons for the absence.
 The Athletic Director will then make a decision about participation.
 Illness is not an accepted excuse for participation.
-A student who has recovered from being sick during the day should sign in with the attendance clerk by 10:35 a.m. in order to be eligible for participation that day.
+A student who has recovered from being sick during the day should sign in with the attendance clerk by 10:35am in order to be eligible for participation that day.
 Any student sent home at any time during the school day due to illness is not eligible for participation in athletics that day.

 It is extremely important to report any injury to your coach immediately.
 Your coach and/or athletic trainer must fill out an accident report.
 A visit to a Doctor will yield a determined return to play date.
 No athlete will be allowed to participate further until that date is reached and a note of clearance is issued by the attending physician and received by the coach.
 Medical expenses resulting from any injury must first be submitted to your own insurance carrier and then any remaining balance can be submitted to the school accident insurance carrier.
 If a student athlete is injured and parents need a copy of the injury report for insurance, they should go into the school and see the school’s secretary for this form and procedures as soon as possible once the injury occurs.

 Concussions and head injuries are commonly reported injuries in children and adolescents who participate in sports and can have serious consequences if not managed carefully.
 Any student suspected by a coach or referee of sustaining a concussion will be removed from contest or practice for the rest of the day.
 The district’s concussion management protocol will then be followed before a student athlete completely returns to competitive play.
 Please see the district website and pages 14, 15, and 16 for more information.
 S.S.
 Seward Institute will be utilizing an innovative concussion management program called ImPACT for all our student athletes.
 ImPACT (Immediate Post Concussion Assessment and Cognitive Testing), is a computerized online exam in which each athlete will take prior to their athletic season.
 This 30-45 minute test is similar to the neuropsychological tests by clinicians to make return to play decisions.
 All parents/guardians will fill out a form prior to the test.
 Additional information can be found at www.impacttest.com.

-Athletic Team Trips
+I. Athletic Team Trips:

 Just as the classroom is designed to provide for an educational experience, the realm of sports can also be very educational.
 At times, athletic opportunities provide for teams to take overnight and extended team trips.
 The experience of travel, and the opportunity to compete, make these events valuable additions to the overall high school experience.
 Student athletes, parents, chaperones, and coaches are representatives of S. S. Seward Institute and as such carry a great deal of responsibility when teams travel.
 Best behavior is not only requested but mandatory.
 All school rules apply when teams travel, and violation of school and team rules carry disciplinary consequences.
 Athletes, parents, chaperones, and coaches should be sure to familiarize themselves with the Student Handbook, regarding rules and consequences.

 It is the hope of the Athletic Department that you will find the overall athletic experience to be worthwhile, enjoyable and a valuable contribution to the total educational process at S. S. Seward Institute.
 Be proud of our school, confident in your education, and satisfied with the total athletic experience.
 If you can look back at your time at S. S. Seward Institute and feel good about the overall experience, then we have done our jobs well.